 - Protect you from employers and insurance companies trying to get the upper hand.

-Benefits & Entitlements of Injured Workers
+Benefits & Entitlements of Injured Workers in Arizona

 From minor mishaps to life threatening wounds, employees who suffer injuries on the job may be entitled to certain benefits, which vary depending on your situation.
 Workman’s Comp is a no-fault system, which means you do not have to prove fault by your employer to collect benefits.